Mastermindzh/Sammy/README.md

 # Contributors
 Neither Janco nor myself are perfect people...
 So for some of the things we've had some help!
-Below you'll find a list of people whom contributed to the project:
+Below you'll find a list of people whom contributed to the project without a github account:

 | Name | Nickname | Work done |
 | ---- | -------- | --------- |